electron-vite/electron-vite-vue/README.md

 ## Use SerialPort, SQLite3 or other node-native addons in Main-process

-- First you need to make sure the packages are listed in the "dependencies", since they are still needed during runtime after the project is bundled.
+- First, you need to make sure the packages are listed in the "dependencies" since they are still needed at runtime after the project is packed.

 - Source code of main process and preload scripts are also bundled with Vite[build.lib](https://vitejs.dev/config/#build-lib).
-Rollup configurations are needed.
+Rollup configurations needed.

 **More:** 👉 [packages/main/vite.config.ts](https://github.com/caoxiemeihao/electron-vue-vite/blob/main/packages/main/vite.config.ts)